timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 3. It would make it much harder to build on any other platform other than the one I develop on.

 Alternately, I could find a library that *didn't* require a stand-alone executable, and relied entirely on code that is vendored in my git repo.
-This meant a library that supported `go generate`, and more specifically go generate *and* didn't rely on an external executable to run.
+This meant a library that supported `go generate`, and more specifically, one that didn't rely on an external executable to run.

 ### Additional Criteria
 As I mentioned before, you may have different requirements than I do, so in my comparison table below I included a